Sian Kou-Giesbrecht

 • Opportunities

-Our research explores carbon and nutrient cycling through Canadian ecosystems and how they are impacted by global change in the field then integrates this knowledge into terrestrial biosphere and Earth system models with the goal of improving climate change projections informing climate policy and decision-making from local to global scales.
+Our research explores how global change impacts carbon and nutrient cycling through terrestrial ecosystems, primarily forests, and integrates this knowledge into terrestrial biosphere and Earth system models with the goal of improving climate change projections informing climate policy and decision-making from local to global scales.

 News